 Results of these analyses show that fewer investigations are being completed by the District offices, the investigations are taking significantly longer to complete, and fewer cases are being referred for prosecution.
 Also, performance levels have declined as much, or more, in the Los Angeles Metro region than in other regions of the State even though Los Angeles Metro region Attorneys are significantly more involved with investigations.
-For example, during 2008/09 Los Angeles Metro region Attorneys billed the Medical Board about 50 hours of time per completed investigation, compared to about 31 hours of Attorney time billed per completed investigation in the Other Southern California region, and 15 hours of Attorney time billed per completed investigation in the Northern California region.
-Yet, notwithstanding this much higher level of Attorney involvement in investigations, during 2008/09, and also during 2007/08, only about 75 cases per year were referred for prosecution by Los Angeles Metro region District offices.
-This compares to about 72 cases per year referred for prosecution in the Other Southern California region and more than 100 cases per year referred for prosecution in the Northern California region.
-During the past two (2) years, 25 percent of completed Los Angeles Metro region investigations were referred for prosecution and, in the Other Southern California region, 32 percent of completed investigations were referred for prosecution.
+For example, during 2008/09 Los Angeles Metro region Attorneys billed the Medical Board about 50 hours of time per completed investigation, compared to about 31 hours of Attorney time billed per completed investigation in the Other Southern California region, and 15 hours of Attorney time billed per completed investigation in the Other notwithstanding this much higher level of Attorney involvement in investigations, during 2008/09, and also during 2007/08, only about 75 cases per year were referred for prosecution by Los Angeles Metro region District offices.
+This compares to about 72 cases per year referred for prosecution in the Other Southern California region.
+During the past two (2) years, 25 percent of completed Los Angeles Metro region investigations were referred for prosecution and, in the Other Southern California region, 32 percent of completed investigations were referred for prosecution and, in the Other Southern California region, 32 percent of completed investigations were referred for prosecution and, in the Other Southern California region, 32 percent of completed investigations were referred for prosecution and, in the Other Southern California region, 32 percent of completed investigations were referred for prosecution and, in the Other Southern California region, 32 percent of completed investigations were referred for prosecution.